Quantum resolution limit of long-baseline imaging using distributed entanglement: Acknowledgements

 \section{Acknowledgements}

-The authors thank Michael Grace for helpful discussions, and Prajit Dhara for comments on the manuscript.
+The authors thank Michael Grace, Gabe Richardson, Brittany McClinton, Jayadev Rajagopal, Ryan Lau, and Stephen Ridgway for helpful discussions, and Prajit Dhara for comments on the manuscript.
 This work was co-funded by AFOSR grant number FA9550-22-1-0180 and NASA grant number 80NSSC22K1030.

 \onecolumngrid